ChristianWSmith/qt6-template/README.md

 ### 0. Create Repo

 See that green `Use this template ▼` button in the upper right corner of this page?
-Click that and hit `Create a new repository`.
+Click that and hit `Create a new repository` 😉

 ### 1. Install Requirements